ember-cli/eslint-plugin-ember/docs/rules/require-computed-macros.md

 * Reduced chance of typos
 * Reduced chance of missing dependencies

+Note that by default, this rule only applies in classic classes (i.e. `Component.extend({})`) and not in native JavaScript classes with decorators (read more about the `includeNativeGetters` option in the configuration section of this doc).

 ## Rule Details

 This rule requires using Ember's computed property macros when possible.